sul-dlss/sul_pub/README.md

 ## Configuration

+Configurations are currently being managed in multiple ways.
+The goal is to [consolidate](https://github.com/sul-dlss/sul-pub/issues/99) the approach.
+New configurations should be added in [`settings.yml`](https://github.com/sul-dlss/sul-pub/blob/master/config/application.yml). _Never check in private settings._ This project uses the [config gem](https://github.com/railsconfig/config) for managing settings.
+Private settings can be added locally in a *.local.yml file.
+See [Developer specific config files](https://github.com/railsconfig/config#developer-specific-config-files).

-The configuration files to review are:
+Legacy configuration files to review are:
 - https://github.com/sul-dlss/sul-pub/blob/master/config/application.yml
   - Application configuration parameters (may not require any changes)
 - https://github.com/sul-dlss/sul-pub/blob/master/config/database.yml